PR-Pilot-AI/smart-actions/commit-monitor/README.md

 # Commit-Monitor Action

 The `commit-monitor` action is designed to enhance your workflow by allowing you to define specific keywords or commands (e.g., `/task`) within your commit messages.
-When these are detected, the action can automatically delegate follow-up work, such as creating issues, triggering other workflows, or notifying team members.
-This feature is particularly useful for automating routine tasks and ensuring that important follow-up actions are not overlooked in the development process.
+When these are detected, the action can automatically delegate follow-up work based on the content of your commit message.

-## How It Helps You
+## Workflow Ideas

-- **Automate Follow-Up Tasks:** Automatically trigger specific actions or tasks based on keywords in commit messages.
+- **Generate Documentation** Use a `/document` command to automatically create documentation for the code you committed
-- **Improve Workflow Efficiency:** Reduce manual oversight and intervention by automating the delegation of follow-up work.
+- **Let AI finish your work** Commit code stubs and use an `/implement` command to let the AI agent build the rest
-- **Enhance Collaboration:** Ensure that team members are promptly notified or assigned tasks relevant to the commit, improving team collaboration and project management.
+- **Create issues from commits** Use the `/issue` keyword to generate a new Github issue

 ## Usage